atinanit/IEO_UCEC/projectseUCEC.md

 [1] 6441
 ```

-Examine again the chromosome distribution of genes called DE at 10% FDR:
+We will examine again the chromosome distribution of genes called DE at 5% FDR:

 ```r